hfisser/S1-iceberg-areas/README.md

 - train and evaluate iceberg area models,
 - various helper tools.

 Additionally, the repository includes CSV files that contain the iceberg matches analyzed in the paper, including all statistics extracted from Sentinel-1, Sentinel-2, and from the CARRA metocean data.
-The files are provided for all analyzed polarization channels, CFAR window sizes, and PFAs.
+The 40 files are provided for all analyzed polarization channels (2), CFAR window sizes (10), and PFAs (2).

 ## Contact
 Please contact the corresponding author on the publication.